iknowjason/edge/README.md

 ## JSON files from cloud providers

-When the tool runs, it automatically tries to download and load the three cloud provider IP address ranges JSON files in the working directory.
+When the tool runs, it automatically tries to download and load the three cloud provider IP address ranges JSON files to the working directory.
 Here is how it works:

 By default it will attempt to download the three files from the URLs below unless you disable the automated download with (-nd) flag.
 * ip-ranges.json (AWS) --> https://ip-ranges.amazonaws.com/ip-ranges.json